Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/appeal-valid-start-case-s78-appellant.content.md

 Due by {{questionnaire_due_date}}.

-## Statements from the local planning authority
+## Statement from the local planning authority

 Due by {{lpa_statement_deadline}}.